awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 ## Unlocking the public user account<a name="Appendix.Oracle.Options.APEX.PublicUser"></a>

-After the Amazon RDS APEX options are installed, you must change the password for the APEX public user account, and then unlock the account\.
+After the Amazon RDS APEX options are installed, make sure to do the following:

+1. Change the password for the APEX public user account\.

+1. Unlock the account\.

 You can do this by using the Oracle SQL\*Plus command line utility\.
 Connect to your DB instance as the master user, and issue the following commands\.
 Replace `new_password` with a password of your choice\.

 ```
-1. alter user APEX_PUBLIC_USER identified by new_password;
+1. ALTER USER APEX_PUBLIC_USER IDENTIFIED BY new_password;
-2. alter user APEX_PUBLIC_USER account unlock;
+2. ALTER USER APEX_PUBLIC_USER ACCOUNT UNLOCKED;
 ```

 ## Configuring RESTful services for Oracle APEX<a name="Appendix.Oracle.Options.APEX.ConfigureRESTful"></a>